thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 ***
 ## 1. Introduction

-The objective is to help to understand how the integration technical works between own IoT Cloud, iOS App and Bluemix:
+The objective is to help to understand how the integration technical works between own _IoT Cloud_ bind to a Bluemix Application, _iOS MQTT App_ and Bluemix Application it self:

-  1. Using the Mobile iOS Device as Sensor for input (Objective-C), to create fake Temperature data.
-(It is also possible to use the Simulator and the TI Sensor Tag)
+  1. Using the Mobile *iOS Device* as Sensor for input _(Objective-C)_, to create **fake Temperature data**.
+(It is also possible to use concurrently the _Simulator_ and the _TI Sensor Tag_ as input)
   2. Using a own IBM IoT Cloud as a Service in Bluemix
-  4. Using the in Bluemix Cloundant, IoT Cloud and Watson
+  3. Using the in Bluemix Cloundant and Watson

 ## 2. Available functionality on web pages